 The redemption statement will detail any fees that are applicable such as an Early Repayment Charge (ERC) and a Final Repayment Charge (FRC).

-When asking for a redemption statement from Clydesdale Bank, a conveyancer should quote the expected repayment date and whether you are acting for the borrower or have the borrower's authority to request the redemption statement in addition to the information.
-You should request this from Clydesdale Bank at least 5 business days prior to the anticipated redemption date.
+In requesting a redemption statement from Clydesdale Bank, a conveyancer should quote the expected repayment date and whether you are acting for the borrower or have the borrower's authority to request the redemption statement in addition to the information.
+You should request this from Clydesdale Bank a minimum five business days before the expected redemption date.
 You must quote all the borrower's mortgage account or roll numbers of which you are aware when requesting the repayment figure.
 As a conveyancer or solicitor one should only request a redemption statement from Clydesdale Bank where you you have been retained by the borrower or have the borrower's written authority to request a redemption figure.

 *The Redemption Statement Service offered via this site is only available to firms regulated by CLC or SRA in England and Wales.
 The service provides you with details as as to contact details (from P2 of the UKF Mortgage Lenders' Handbook) enabling you to request a redemption statement.
 Registrations from generic email domains such a gmail.com or btconnect.com will not be accepted.
 At no point will we send you an email or communicate asking for a specific mortgage account number or panel number with Clydesdale Bank.